KabaOS/KabaOS/README.md

 ## Building

-You can download the repository with:
+You can download the repository with the following.

 ```
 git clone https://github.com/arthurmelton/KabaOS
 ```

-Once you have the source code you can run:
+Once you have the source code you can run the following to download all of the extra code that is needed.
+You only have to do this one time.

 ```
 make download
 ```

-to download all the pieces needed (only run one time) then run:
+Once you have downloaded all the code, you can actually build the project with the following.

 ```
 sudo make build
 ```

-Or you can do the following to both download and build:
+If you want to download all the code and then build it, you can run the following.

 ```
 sudo make all